Bank (film): Soundtrack

-Release
+Release and reception

-The Telugu version of the film had a theatrical release on 30 January 2009.
+The film had a theatrical release on 30 January 2009.
 A critic from The Times of India gave the film one star out of five, and noted, "it remains a big question, how talented actors like Jackie Shroff and Raghuvaran could agree to do this lackluster film".
 The reviewer added, "on the face of it, a plot on bank robbery promises to be a nail-biting thriller, but the shoddy screenplay makes it a bad show".
-A critic from TMDB stated "the film fell flat on its face solely due to the poor logic and the absolutely bizarre aspects of the story", adding that "while the first half goes about sketching the looting plan and the aftermath, the second half goes on with the torture done to the inmates of the house and also to the audience".

-The Tamil version of the film was released straight to DVD in 2012.
-The Hindi version of the film was scheduled to release in September 2008 after delays, but was not released.
+The Tamil dubbed version of the film was released straight to DVD in 2012.
+The Hindi dubbed version of the film was scheduled to release in September 2008 after delays, but was not released.